 Reverse mortgage interest rates are typically higher than other loans, however, with our Line of Credit Reverse Mortgage, you only pay interest on the funds you use, potentially saving thousands in interest over the course of your loan.

-At Gateway we offer a competitive introductory interest rate for the first 5 years of your loan.
-Unlike some traditional reverse mortgage lenders, we focus on flexibility and reducing the amount of interest you need to pay by offering a convenient Line of Credit and unlimited fee-free voluntary repayments.
+Unlike some traditional reverse mortgage lenders, Gateway Bank focuses on flexibility and reducing the amount of interest you need to pay by offering a convenient Line of Credit and unlimited fee-free voluntary repayments.

 Gateway reserves the right to vary these interest rates at any time.
 Interest rates quoted are for new lending only.
 Existing borrowers should contact Gateway to discuss their requirements.
 Applications for finance are subject to our standard credit assessment criteria.
 Full terms and conditions are included in the loan offer.
 Fees and charges apply.